amvasss/freeCodeCamp/README.md

-Solutions to freeCodeCamp curriculum projects
+Solutions to freeCodeCamp Scientific Computing with Python (Beta) curriculum projects